According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 13.

-Graphical methods used to present data is very efficient in organizing the data and understand them.
+Graphical methods used to present data are very efficient in organizing the data and understanding them.
 There are various graphical methods which are mentioned below:

 - While comparing among categories, the method which is appropriate is the bar graph.

-- While comparing parts of a whole, pie-chart is the ideal method.
+- While comparing parts of a whole, a pie chart is the ideal method.

 - When data is provided in intervals, a histogram can be used for easier understanding.

 - In the case of the data changing continuously over a period of time, a line graph will be useful

 - When an unbroken line is represented, it is done with the help of a linear graph

 To know more about Graphical Representation, visit here.

 Graphs are visual representation of data collected.
 Its purpose is to show numerical data in physical form so that it can be understood quickly, easily and clearly.